BUREAU OF ENGINEERING

 photo left: The top of the IF-AF chassis.
 The IF-BFO-DET tubes are located under the shield cans.
 The Audio and AVC section is at the top with four un-shielded glass tubes.
 Although not readily apparent in this photo, the Audio-AVC chassis can be dismounted from the chassis and the wiring harness disconnected.
 This may have been for ease of maintenance or construction.
 The shielded cable (that I'm holding) is routed to the Tuner unit through cabinet holes and connected to the terminal strip at the LO on the Tuner.
 The RF output (signal) at the selected Intermediate Frequency travels down this shielded cable where the proper IF must also be selected at the IF-AF unit for the signal to proceed thru the IF and onto the Detector and AF output.
 This cable is severely damaged and will have to be rebuilt.
 Surface rust is obvious on the ferrous-metal parts.
 The nickel-plated brass parts are in decent condition.

-I've tried using a brass brush on the corrosion on the bypass capacitor cans in the foreground of the photo to the left.
+I've tried using a brass brush on the corrosion on the bypass capacitor can in the foreground after taking this photo shown to the left.
 This easily removes the corrosion and the metal is in pretty good condition afterward.
 The corrosion is mostly surface type and hasn't "rotted" the metal.
+There's a photo further down this page showing the cleaned bypass condenser.

-Power Unit - The power supply uses two rectifier tubes.
+The power supply uses two rectifier tubes.
 The power supply operates on 110vac to 120vac.
 In the CRV-20016-A version that was used with the RAA-3 and RAA-4 along with the RAB HF receivers the rectifier tubes are 5Z3 types.
 Earlier power supplies used type 80 tubes.
 The high plate voltage is +200vdc.
 An 874 cold cathode regulator tube is used on the +90vdc supply.
 Other voltages are +75vdc and +48vdc.
 Bias voltages are -1.1vdc, -1.8vdc and -3.3vdc.
 Power is supplied to the RAA-3 receiver via two large power cables with one cable connected to the Tuner and the other cable connected to the IF-AF section.
+The CRV-20016-A version has a multiple tap primary on the power transformer.
+The terminals are 1 for AC Line 1, 2A for 110VAC, 2B for 115VAC and 2C for 120VAC.
+At present the primary is set up for 115VAC operation.
+I'm going to utilize the 2C terminal for 120VAC input which is closer to my line voltage and will have the power transformer secondary windings operating closer to the specified voltages.

 cabinet is 27.5" wide and the IF-AF cabinet is 10.25" wide.